 The healthy range for sTfR is 0.65 – 1.88mg/L. The Randox sTfR assay can comfortably detect levels outside of the healthy range, measuring between 0.5 – 11.77 mg/L.

 The Randox sTfR assay is available in a liquid ready-to-use format for convenience and ease-of-use.

 The Randox sTfR assay is stable to expiry date when stored at +2 to +8°C

 Applications are available

 Applications are available detailing instrument-specific settings for the convenient use of the Randox soluble transferrin receptor assay on a wide range of clinical chemistry analysers.
-Contact us to enquire about your specific analyser.

 The most common nutritional deficiency globally is iron deficiency (ID) with 15% to 20% of the global population affected by IDA 1.
 IDA has also been recognised as the most common form of anaemia in infants aged between 4 and 24 months of age, school-age children, female adolescents, pregnant women, and nurturing mothers.
 It has been recognised that young children including infants require high levels of iron during growth periods making them more susceptible to ID 2.